byang32/Github_API/README.md

 # Gitrieve a Github API App

-## Description
-This is a Github API that uses [Tentacat](https://hexdocs.pm/tentacat/readme.html) to search and retrieve an organization's public repositories.
-This app was written in Elixir, Phoenix, and PostgresSQL.
+This Gitrieve App uses the [Tentacat](https://hexdocs.pm/tentacat/readme.html)(Simple Elixir Wrapper for Github API) to search and retrieve an organization's public repositories.
+The retrieved data is then displayed showing an organization's name, location(if available), public repos, repositories, and avatar.This app was written in Elixir, Phoenix, and PostgresSQL.
 [Materialize](https://materializecss.com/showcase.html) CSS was used for styling.

 ![gitrieve](gitrieve-search.png)